 Non-Compete Agreements

 These may prohibit you from launching a competing business in a specific industry, location, or time frame.
-Most non-compete agreements for employees and independent contractors are now prohibited, with a few narrow exceptions.
+Under New York law, most non-compete agreements for employees and independent contractors are now prohibited, with a few narrow exceptions.
 However, older agreements may still be enforceable.

 Confidentiality and Trade Secret Protections

-Under both New York common law and the Federal Defend Trade Secrets Act (DTSA), you cannot use or share proprietary company information.
-Violating confidentiality clauses, whether intentionally or not, can expose your startup to liability.
+Under both New York common law and the federal Defend Trade Secrets Act (DTSA), you cannot use or share proprietary company information.
+Violating confidentiality clauses, whether intentionally or not, can expose your startup to significant liability.
+Our team regularly helps founders navigate business contracts and NDAs to make sure you’re protected on both sides.

 Intellectual Property (IP) Clauses

-Understanding these clauses before you act is paramount.
-An attorney who regularly works with New York employment agreements can help you review your contract, identifying potential roadblocks and advising on strategies to mitigate them.
+An attorney at Chidatma Law Group who regularly works with New York employment agreements can help you review your contract, identify potential roadblocks, and advise on strategies to mitigate them.

 - The invention was developed using company time or resources